Guide for Contributors

 Situations vary from country to country.
 Here are some ideas of other institutions that you may want to contact during data gathering phase:

 Government entities responsible for data collection from libraries (e.g. ministries)

 NGOs (e.g. ones that work in the field of public access to internet and information)

 The Library Map of the World only accepts data that refers to an annual cycle of operation of libraries.

 Liaise with other institutions to collate the most recent existing data that is available in your country.
 Gather what is possible for you with the resources you have.

 You shouldn’t be worried in case you are unable to deliver a complete dataset covering all types of libraries and all metrics.
 It is possible to supply partial data that you have both in terms of library types and metrics.
 It is also expected that you provide your data even if it deviates from provided definitions.
-It is expected that you take the Survey even if you don’t have any existing data.
-The Survey questionnaire provides a space for you to include any explanations to help clarify the nature of the provided data or the state of data collection in your country.
+The submission form provides a space for you to include any explanations to help clarify the nature of the provided data or the state of data collection in your country.

-Once you have gathered existing data from your data sources and partners, you can fill in the Data Submission Survey.
-To access the questionnaire please use the link to the Survey received by email from IFLA.
+Once you have gathered existing data from your data sources and partners, you can fill in the Data Submission Form.
+To access the form please use the submission link received by email from IFLA.

 Keep In Touch

-In case you have any questions during the process of data gathering or need any clarification related to the Library Map of the World data collection, there is a resource person at IFLA Headquarters.
-Kristine Paberza, Member Engagement Officer at IFLA, is at your assistance to help you with any questions and/or issues relating to data you are about to provide.
-Please do not hesitate to reach out at: firstname.lastname@example.org or email@example.com.
+In case you have any questions during the process of data gathering or need any clarification related to the Library Map of the World data collection, the Library Map of the World team is at your assistance to help you with any questions and/or issues relating to data you are about to provide.
+Please do not hesitate to reach out at: firstname.lastname@example.org.